A Guide to creating an Image Map using JavaScript

 a computer screen with writing tools and a pencil

-In this article, we will explore the process of creating an image map in JavaScript.
-Image maps are a powerful tool for web developers, allowing them to define clickable regions within an image.
-By utilizing JavaScript, we can enhance the functionality and interactivity of these image maps, providing a seamless user experience.
-Whether you're a beginner or an experienced developer , this comprehensive guide will walk you through the step-by-step process of creating an image map in JavaScript.
+In this article, we explore an image map creation using JavaScript.
+Image maps allow web developers to define clickable regions within an image.
+Using JavaScript, you can enhance the functionality and interactivity of these image maps.
+Whether a beginner or an experienced developer, this guide walks you through the step-by-step process of creating an image map in JavaScript.

 Understanding Image Maps